antleaf/rioxx/webroot/content/profiles/v1-5/free_to_read.md

 ---
 This is defined in the [NISO Open Access Metadata and Indicators](http://www.niso.org/workrooms/oami/). <del>This element is not used in a RIOXX context, but RIOXX strives to allow onward compatability with other important standards in the repository space.</del>

 This element **MUST NOT** take a value.
-The semantics of &lt;free_to_read&gt; are conveyed by its presence or absence.
+The semantics of <free_to_read> are conveyed by its presence or absence.
 This element may be modified by two optional attributes

 * start_date
 * end_date